 BTW!!
 I use the phrase “sleep training” to refer to our whole method of getting baby on a predictable routine that works for your family.
 We start the process as soon as we settle in back home from the hospital….Usually in the first few weeks.

 It’s quite gentle when you start this young and is really focused on establishing a feeding routine that dictates a basic rhythm/ routine/ schedule for your baby’s day.

-My super simple sleep training guide (currently on sale for only $9) walks through the step by step process.
-And you can download the first 2 chapters for free with the button below to get started with this method right away!
+My super simple sleep training guide walks through the step by step process.
+And you can download it for free to get started with this method right away!